thevisad/voynich_unlocked/readme.md

 ---

-*All metrics derived from the publicly available EVA interlinear transcription of the Voynich manuscript.
+*All metrics derived from the publicly available Zandbergen–Landini EVA interlinear transcription of the Voynich manuscript.
 No external data sources used.*